 A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer.
 See one of the members of our extraordinary team below.

-Tim will join the following departure:
+Phil will join the following departure:

 This trip is offered in association with Lindblad Expeditions.

 REV Indicates trip operates in reverse.

 Please note: Departures on the National Geographic Orion begin and end in Santiago, Chile.
 Departures on the National Geographic Explorer begin and end in Buenos Aires, Argentina.

 On the November 6, 2018 and November 7, 2019 departure, guests will fly by private charter one-way from Santiago, Chile to the Royal Air Force base in the Falklands to embark the National Geographic Explorer—allowing us to convert a day at sea into a day along the Antarctic Peninsula.
 Please call for more information.